Michael Schur: 2016–present

-In 2019, Schur joined other WGA writers in firing their agents as part of the Writers Guild of America's stand against the ATA and the practice of packaging.

-In 2019, Schur began development of a scripted comedy called Rutherford Falls starring Ed Helms.
+In 2019, Schur joined other Writers Guild of America writers in firing their agents as part of the WGA's stand against the ATA and the practice of packaging.
+In 2019, he began development of a scripted comedy, Rutherford Falls, starring Ed Helms.
 The series premiered on the streaming service Peacock on April 22, 2021.
-He worked on several projects on IMDb TV.
-He also reupped his overall deal at Universal Television.
+He worked on several projects for IMDb TV.
+In 2019, he re-upped his overall deal at Universal Television.
+In 2022, Schur released his first book, How to Be Perfect: The Correct Answer to Every Moral Question, which provides a humorous take on the ethical philosophy questions he studied while writing and producing The Good Place.
+In 2023, Schur appeared in Sorry/Not Sorry, a documentary about sexual misconduct allegations against Louis C.K.
+He has developed a comedy series starring Ted Danson titled A Man on the Inside that debuted on Netflix in November 2024.

+On May 22, 2025, Schur was honored with his own star on the Hollywood Walk of Fame.

 Personal life

 Schur is married to J. J. Philbin, who was formerly a writer on The O.C. and is the daughter of Regis Philbin.
-Their son was born in February 2008 and daughter in July 2010.
+Their son was born in 2008 and their daughter in 2010.